 Our church staff provides some support, but the program relies on a volunteer coordinator, as well as 16 to 20 other volunteers each week.
 Many of the volunteers come from other Richmond District churches who commit to sending a team every month or every other month.
 These churches currently include: Asbury UMC, Bon Air UMC, Beulah UMC, Forest Grove UMC, and Providence UMC.
 We also hire 7 to 10 part-time people each week (recruited from the guests we serve) for a minimum wage salary to help with the set-up and clean-up of the Fellowship Hall and kitchen, plus an off-duty police officer to provide security during the meal time.

 For information about how you could support this Walk-In Ministry, please contact the church office

 "Bless My Sole" nourishes soles—and souls—of the homeless.
 "Now that I, your Lord and Teacher, have washed your feet, you also should wash one another's feet."
 (John 13:14)

 This ministry was created as an extension to the Walk-In Ministry.
 Each Friday volunteers provide a warm soak, massage, pedi-care, and clean socks for the tired feet of the poor.

-We greatly appreciate the generous donations of socks from our congregation throughout the year.
-If you are interested in providing socks or helping with the Walk-In Ministry, please contact: Doug Wilson at email@example.com
+We greatly appreciate the generous donations of socks from Bombas Socks, and our congregation throughout the year.
+If you are interested in helping with the Walk-In Ministry, please contact the church office

 Homelessness isn't a lifestyle, it's an emergency.
 On any given night about 1,000 people in the greater Richmond area are experiencing homelessness, and for many, CARITAS is the only place they can turn.